 Technology as the Economic Transformer

-The NBN will enable employees Australia-wide to utilise cloud based content and services in innovative ways that will directly improve business efficiency – ultimately benefiting the bottom line.
+The NBN will enable employees Australia-wide to utilize cloud based content and services in innovative ways that will directly improve business efficiency – ultimately benefiting the bottom line.

 As our communication efficiencies improve, media exchanges will be increasingly video based.